-You may say that making Christmas cookies or holiday’s is just the normal, but did you know that you could make extra and donate them?
-I have learned that if you enjoy baking, but don’t want to leave the temptations at home you can donate them to your local church on Sunday mornings for people to enjoy after mass.
+You may say that making Christmas cookies or holidays is just standard, but did you know that you could make extra and donate them?
+I have learned that if you enjoy baking but don’t want to leave the temptations at home, you can donate them to your local church on Sunday mornings for people to enjoy after mass.

 Burlap and construction paper wreath that is sure to be welcoming and creative.